 Athens, the capital of Greece, has some very good hotels, but the area and the neighbourhood you will be staying in can make or break your accommodation in this historic city.
-The Best Hotels in Athens are those near the main archaeological attractions, such as the Parthenon, the Acropolis Museum, Plaka, Monastiraki, Ancient Agora, and the National Archaeological Museum of Athens (my favourite).
+The best hotels in Athens are those near the main archaeological attractions, such as the Parthenon, the Acropolis Museum, Plaka, Monastiraki, Ancient Agora, and the National Archaeological Museum of Athens (my favourite).

 BUT ALSO CHECK: